-First, let’s define what a recession is.
-Officially, our economy is in a recession when the Gross Domestic Product, or GDP shrinks for two consecutive fiscal quarters.
+Officially, our economy is in a recession when the Gross Domestic Product (GDP) shrinks for two consecutive fiscal quarters.
 The GDP is the total market value of all goods and services produced.
-Unofficially however a recession can simply be described as an extended period of sluggish economic growth and a reduction in economic activities.
+Unofficially, however, a recession can simply be described as an extended period of sluggish economic growth and a reduction in economic activities.

 Tracking the GDP gives economists a measure on how the U.S. economy is performing as a whole.
-When GDP shrinks, or what economists call “negative growth,” the economy is moving backward, not forward.
+When the GDP shrinks — what economists call “negative growth” — the economy is moving backward, not forward.
 However, a one-quarter shrinkage in growth could be a statistical anomaly.
-It takes two consecutive quarters of negative growth (that’s six months) to convince economists what most consumers usually already know: the economy is in terrible shape.
+It takes two consecutive quarters of negative growth (that’s six months) to convince economists what most consumers usually already know: The economy is in terrible shape.

-In the Great Depression, there were more than 9,000 bank failures, representing half of all banks nationwide.
-This is compared to 57 bank failures in the Great Recession representing 0.6 percent of all banks.
-Remember however those banks in the 1920s and 1930s were mostly smaller, community banks and not national mega-banks that failed in the Great Recession.
+Remember however those banks in the 1920s and 1930s were mostly smaller, community banks and not the national mega-banks that failed in the Great Recession.

 While there’s little consolation for those unemployed today or who have lost their homes to foreclosure, the differences between the Great Depression and the Great Recession demonstrate that, while somewhat similar in nature, they were vastly different in degree.